Europe's Biggest Dance Show: Background and history

 Each radio station sent their feeds to Broadcasting House in London, where they were mixed by BBC senior technical producer Dan Morris before being sent back to the radio stations for broadcast.

 Despite the simulcast being billed as a one-off event, two subsequent editions of the simulcast were presented in May and October 2020 respectively, before it became an annual event, with new editions presented in the following years and more radio stations joining the simulcast.
 Since the 2021 edition, each participating radio station, including 1LIVE and Fritz, has contributed 30 minutes of dance music from their respective countries instead of an hour.

+In March 2024, BBC Radio 1 launched a spin-off event called Europe's Biggest Soundsystem Party alongside partner stations 1LIVE and Mouv'; this was followed in February 2025 by Europe’s Biggest Gig, with contributions from RTÉ 2FM, Studio Brussel, 1LIVE and, for the first time, Rás 2.

 Participating broadcasters

-The following table lists the countries, broadcasters and radio stations that have participated in Europe's Biggest Dance Show as of 2022.
+The following table lists the countries, broadcasters and radio stations that have participated in Europe's Biggest Dance Show as of 2025.

 Editions

 The following table lists the editions of Europe's Biggest Dance Show.
 Countries in bold are countries that made their debut in the simulcast in their respective years.